Autism Spectrum Disorder (ASD) is a complex neurobiological disorder known simply as autism.

 We at ACN think all children with autism have special abilities and we want to help maximize their potential!

-For more in-depth information about autism spectrum disorder and how to maximize the potential of children with autism, check out our Family Empowerment Classes.
+For more in-depth information about autism spectrum disorder and how to maximize the potential of children with autism, check out our Caregiver Empowerment Classes.

 How is Autism Diagnosed?